 Written Notification.
 Following either the initial conference or the second conference, as appropriate, the faculty member will provide the student written notification of the decision.
 A copy of this notification is sent to the Department Chair (or equivalent) and the Dean for Curriculum and Assessment.
-Should the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) will give written statements to the Dean for Curriculum and Assessment explaining the reasons for upholding or altering the grade.
+Should the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) will give written statements to the Dean for Curriculum and Assessment explaining the reasons for upholding or altering the grade.
 The Dean for Curriculum and Assessment will then review the matter and recommend action, and will inform the student in writing of the recommended action.

-Academic Review Committee.
-The student will have the alternative of (1) accepting the grade recommended by the faculty member or the Dean for Curriculum and Assessment [in the case of a difference between the faculty member and the Department Chair (or equivalent)], or (2) requesting a hearing before the Academic Review Committee.
+Academic Standing Committee.
+The student will have the alternative of (1) accepting the grade recommended by the faculty member or the Dean for Curriculum and Assessment [in the case of a difference between the faculty member and the Department Chair (or equivalent)], or (2) requesting a hearing before the Academic Standing Committee.
 The request for a hearing must be presented in writing to the Dean for Curriculum and Assessment within ten business days of receipt of the notice of information.
-In no case may the Academic Review Committee impose a grade lower than the one originally accorded by the faculty member or the Dean for Curriculum and Assessment, as the case may be.
-The Academic Review Committee's decision is final.
+In no case may the Academic Standing Committee impose a grade lower than the one originally accorded by the faculty member or the Dean for Curriculum and Assessment, as the case may be.
+The Academic Standing Committee's decision is final.